pulse-framework/pulse/README.md

 }
 ```

-Local storage is the default, you don't need to use the storage object for it to work.
+Local storage is the default and you don't need to define a storage object for it to work.

 More features will be added to data persisting soon, such as custom storage per collection and more configuration options.